Fabscg/staff-tracker/README.md

      MySQL2, Inquirer, console.table

   # Usage
-  Use the command-line and use "node server.js" to start accepting the user input
+  Use the command-line and use "node server.js" or "npm start" to start accepting the user input

   # Credits
   none